Souimanga sunbird: Description

-There are five subspecies.
-The nominate subspecies C. s. sovimanga is found across most of Madagascar and on the Glorioso Islands.
-In south-western Madagascar it is replaced by C. s. apolis with C. s. aldabrensis on Aldabra atoll, C. s. abbotti on Assumption Island and C. s. buchenorum on Cosmoledo and Astove.
-The forms abbotti and buchenorum are sometimes considered to be a separate species, Abbott's sunbird, and would then be called Cinnyris abbotti.

-This sunbird is one of those separated from the former catch-all genus Nectarinia in Cinnyris.

-Ecology
+Behaviour and ecology

 Together with the Malagasy white-eye and the Madagascar cisticola, souimanga sunbirds are the most common small landbirds across much of their range; ample stocks of the present species and the white-eye exist in the maybe 4 km2 of habitat in the Glorioso Islands.
 The IUCN considers it a species of least concern.

 The souimanga sunbird can be found in a variety of habitats from mountain forests to mangroves and scrubland as well as in parks, gardens and other human-modified ecosystems.
 They use their curved bill to probe flowers for nectar and also feed on insects and spiders.
 They have few natural enemies and their nests are inaccessible to most predators.

-Reproduction
+Breeding

 The long breeding season lasts from August to March on Aldabra at least.
 The nest is dome-shaped and has an entrance hole on the side.
 It is made of plant material such as grass stems, coconut fibre and leaves.
 It is usually suspended from a branch about 1 to 2 m above the ground but may be built on a building or in a sinkhole within eroded coral.
 Two eggs are laid and are incubated for 13 to 14 days; they are whitish with reddish mottling.
 The young birds fledge after 16 to 18 days.
 Nest-building and incubation of the eggs are done by the female who also plays a greater role than the male in feeding the chicks.